American poetry: Modernism and after

 This new idiom, combined with a study of 19th-century French poetry, formed the basis of American input into 20th-century English-language poetic modernism.

-Ezra Pound (1885–1972) and T.S.
-Eliot (1888–1965) were the leading figures at the time, with their rejection of traditional poetic form and meter and of Victorian diction.
-Both steered American poetry toward greater density, difficulty, and opacity, with an emphasis on techniques such as fragmentation, ellipsis, allusion, juxtaposition, ironic and shifting personae, and mythic parallelism.
-Pound, in particular, opened up American poetry to diverse influences, including the traditional poetries of China and Japan.
+Ezra Pound (1885–1972), H.D.
+(1886–1961), and Richard Aldington (1892–1962), conceived of Imagism in 1913, which Pound defined as poetry written with an economy of words.
+T.S.
+Eliot (1888–1965) was among the leading figures at the time.
+Pound rejected traditional poetic form and meter and of Victorian diction.
+He believed both steered American poetry toward greater density, difficulty, and opacity, with an emphasis on techniques such as fragmentation, ellipsis, allusion, juxtaposition, ironic and shifting personae, and mythic parallelism.
+Pound opened American poetry to diverse influences, including the traditional poetries of China and Japan.
+Eliot's The Waste Land (1922) is a major example of the transition into literary modernity.

-Numerous other poets made important contributions at this revolutionary juncture, including Gertrude Stein (1874–1946), Wallace Stevens (1879–1955), William Carlos Williams (1883–1963), Hilda Doolittle (H.D.)
+Numerous other poets made important contributions at this revolutionary juncture, including Gertrude Stein (1874–1946), Amy Lowell (1874-1925), Wallace Stevens (1879–1955), William Carlos Williams (1883–1963), Hilda Doolittle (H.D.)
 (1886–1961), Marianne Moore (1887–1972), E.E.
 Cummings (1894–1962), and Hart Crane (1899–1932).
 The cerebral and skeptical Romantic Stevens helped revive the philosophical lyric, and Williams was to become exemplary for many later poets because he, more than any of his peers, contrived to marry spoken American English with free verse rhythms.
 Cummings remains notable for his experiments with typography and evocation of a spontaneous, childlike vision of reality.